coderanger/coderanger.net/content/posts/chef-mailing-list.md

 ---

 Recently the Chef community mailing list was migrated to Discourse.
-This caused some confusion and unhappiness in the community so I just want to write up a quick overview of the situation.
+This caused some confusion and unhappiness in the community so I wanted to write up a quick overview of the situation as I know it.

 # Disclaimer

 I do not work for Chef Software, nor was involved in most of the planning stages for this migration.
 I do not represent the views of Chef Software and am happy to correct any inaccuracies.
-Everything I did personally related to this migration (including writing this) was unpaid labor and it seems like Chef Software would prefer to keep it that way.
+Everything I did personally related to this migration (including writing this) has been unpaid labor and was not specifically requested by Chef Software.
 Nathen Harvey is, I think, still working on a blog post for Chef Software but I didn't want to make the community wait for that given how long it has been.